 Giorgio Vasari, the lead gossip boy of his times recounts in his “The Lives of the Artists” that Raphael died of… too much sex.
 There was an easy Medieval explanation to this – the human body is controlled by humor, health depends on a balance of humors, and Raphael’s was destabilized by too much action in bed.
 The artist fell into a fever, didn’t tell his doctors what was the cause and they gave him the wrong cure, killing him as a result.

-The illness lasted fifteen days, and luckily Raphael was composed enough to confess his sins, receive the last rites, and to put his affairs in order.
+The illness lasted 15 days, and luckily Raphael was composed enough to confess his sins, receive the last rites, and put his affairs in order.
 He dictated his will, in which he left sufficient funds for his mistress’s care, entrusted to his loyal servant Baviera, and left most of his studio contents to other artists, Giulio Romano and Penni.

 At his request, Raphael was buried in the Pantheon and his funeral was extremely grand, attended by large crowds.
 The inscription in his marble sarcophagus sounds: “Here lies that famous Raphael by whom Nature feared to be conquered while he lived, and when he was dying, feared herself to die.”

 But who was the unlucky lover, with whom Raphael spent his last happy night?

 Raphael never married, but in 1514 became engaged to Maria Bibbiena, Cardinal Medici Bibbiena’s niece.
 He wasn’t very enthusiastic about this marriage – Maria in the end died in 1520 as a maiden.
 Raphael is said to have had many affairs, but a permanent fixture in his life in Rome was beautiful “La Fornarina“, Margherita Luti, the daughter of a baker (fornaro) named Francesco Luti.
 That’s her portrait: